home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 ### To prepare your own images

 1. Create your own images according the specifications defined [above](#about-the-images).
 2. Paste all 6 images into a folder.
-For example: `frenck`.
+For example: `voice_assistant_pictures`.
 3. Make sure you have [access to your configuration files](/common-tasks/os/#configuring-access-to-files).
    - [Install the Samba add-on](/common-tasks/os/#installing-and-using-the-samba-add-on).
    - Samba allows you to copy paste multiple files at once.